survivejs/webpack-book/manuscript/packages/02_authoring.md

 The initial alpha release allows the users to try out the upcoming functionality and provide feedback.
 The beta releases can be considered more stable.

-The release candidates (RC) are close to an actual release and won't introduce any new functionality.
+The release candidates (RC) are close to an actual release and don't introduce any new functionality.
 They are all about refining the release till it's suitable for general consumption.

 The workflow in this case goes like this: